-Gelaterias proudly displayed their sorbetti labeled with a vegan symbol, and most had individually wrapped gluten-free cones for those who needed them.
-The gluten-free awareness was so pervasive, in fact, that in spite of my non-elastic waistbands, I was able to eat pasta for almost every meal.
+Gelaterias proudly display their sorbetti labeled with a vegan symbol, and most have individually wrapped gluten-free cones for those who needed them.
+The gluten-free awareness is so pervasive, in fact, that in spite of my non-elastic waistbands, I was able to eat pasta for almost every meal at restaurants in Rome.

-When I recap the full Italian road trip itinerary in a later post, I’ll share some of my healthy hedonist tips for making it home with fully functional organs and limbs that don’t resemble noodles.
-In the meantime, though, here are a few basic pointers for eating gluten-free in Rome:
+In this full gluten-free Tuscany road trip itinerary, I share some of my healthy hedonist tips for making it home with fully functional organs and limbs that don’t resemble noodles.
+In the meantime, though, here are a few basic pointers for how to eat gluten-free in Italy:

 - “Sono celiaca” (if you’re a gal) or “Sono celiaco” (if you’re a dude), is pretty much all you need to say to be properly taken care of.
-Public awareness for CD is much higher than in the states, with the government going as far as to fund vouchers to buy GF food.
-Even nonna at the local trattoria had corn-based tagliatelle on hand and knew to cook it in a separate pot of water.
+Public awareness for CD is much higher than in the states, with the government going as far as to fund vouchers to buy gluten-free food in Italy.
+Even the nonna at the local trattoria had corn-based tagliatelle on hand and knew to cook it in a separate pot of water.

 - If you’re highly sensitive, consider downloading one of my friend Jodi’s Italian Gluten-Free Restaurant Cards.
 They’re obsessively tested and very thorough.
 Available for purchase on her site Legal Nomads.

 - I would say that 75 percent of all the restaurants and enotecas we went to had gluten-free pasta or bread.
 The fancier the establishment, the greater the chances of finding options.
-But we also came across plenty of mom and pop places that catered to the GF crowd—many influenced by a member of their own family with celiacs disease.
+But we also came across plenty of mom and pop gluten-free restaurants in Rome that catered to celiacs—many influenced by a member of their own family with the disease.